I Have Cracks In My Stucco. What Should I Do?

 If you have a larger area of damage, or if you believe water entry may already be causing some of the problems mentioned above, you will want to consult a professional stucco repair company.
 Some painting contractors will perform this service.
 If they do not, they would be happy to refer you to a skilled, reliable stucco repair contractor.

 If you are concerned about the health of your stucco, don't leave things to chance!
 Consult a professional painting contractor who is reputable and experienced.
-For example, here at MB JESSEE we would be happy to inspect the stucco at your San Francisco area home.
-We can advise you regarding the state of your stucco siding,and help arrange any services you may need.
+Here at MB Jessee Painting, we would be happy to inspect the stucco at your San Francisco area home.
+We can advise you regarding the state of your stucco siding, and help arrange any services you may need.

 Your stucco is your home's first and primary defense against the elements - don't risk your home's health and longevity by ignoring cracked stucco!